Montmartre Top 10

 3. Windmills & Le Moulin Rouge

-The approximately 30 windmills that were once scattered around Montmartre have been reduced to only a couple that are still standing.
-You can enjoy a game reminiscent of “Where’s Waldo” as you search for the windmills of the former countryside village, or you can go directly to the iconic Moulin Rouge for what is sure to be an interesting performance.
+The approximately 30 windmills that were once scattered around Montmartre have been reduced to only a few that are still standing today.
+You can search for the windmills of the former countryside village or go directly to the iconic Moulin Rouge for what is sure to be an over-the-top performance.

 4. Museums

-While they don’t necessarily hold the same prestige as the Louvre, the many museums in Montmartre may spark your interest.
+While they don’t necessarily hold the same prestige as the Louvre or Musée d’Orsay, the many museums in Montmartre may spark your interest!
 These include Musée de Montmartre, Musée de Picasso, Musée de la Vie Romantique, and Dalí Paris.

 5. Vineyard the Clos du Montmartre

 Did you know that Montmartre is actually home to a full vineyard?
-While it is tucked away in the back section of the village, it can be worth it to take a look when the weather is nice.
-One a year in October, Montmartre even has a wine festival known as La Fête des Vendanges.
+While it’s tucked away in the back section of the village and can easily be missed during a quick visit, go ahead and take a look when the weather is nice.
+One a year in October, Montmartre even has its own wine festival, La Fête des Vendanges!

 6. Live Artists